 Occasionally guests bring their own alcohol to the Inn.
 As a licensed premises, we cannot allow you to drink your own alcohol in the public spaces during the hours that the pub is open to the public.
 However, you may enjoy them in your room, or anywhere in the public spaces once the pub has closed.

 Pets are not allowed in the Main House of the Inn.
 We do allow pets in the Sheep Barn Suites with prior approval and a pet deposit at the time of your confirmation.
 A phone call is required to make arrangements for your pet ahead of time.
 Guests are expected to be in control of their pets at all times, whether on leash or in a crate.
 Pets may not be left unattended in rooms when you go off property.
 We also require that you clean up after your pet accordingly.
 Any damages will be charged to the credit card provided for reservation.

 If you need cab service to or from the Inn, we recommend Middlebury Transit.
 They operate locally as well as to the airport and train station.
 Their call center is open 24 hours a day at 1-802-388-3838 or toll free at 1-800-388-1002.

 For our bicycling guests, there is a shed attached to the back of the house near the kitchen for you to store your bikes and equipment.
 Bicycles are not allowed in any of the rooms or Sheep Barn Suites.

 The Fort Ticonderoga Ferry runs from late May to early October between Vermont and New York.
-It is a seven minute crossing with picturesque scenery running continuously back and forth, running from 7am - 6pm for most of the season, and 7am - 7pm during July and August.
+It is a seven minute crossing with picturesque scenery running continuously back and forth.
+The ferry operates from 7am - 6pm for most of the season, and 7am - 7pm during July and August.
 The dock is about 5 miles from the Inn.